ms328/git-linux-cheatsheet/readme.md

 Git
-git init --> Initializes a new Git repository git status --> Shows the working tree and staging status git add --> Stages changes for the next commit
+git init --> Initializes a new Git repository git status --> Shows the working tree and staging status git add --> Stages changes for the next commit git commit --> Saves staged changes as a commit